Terrence Jeremy Skeen: Kansas Fireman Who Allegedly Spit On Black Child, Called Him ‘N-Word’, Gets Job Back

 “I didn’t catch what the officer said to him, but his immediate response was ‘It’s ok, I’m a fireman,’ like that was supposed to blanket cover everything for him.”

-In fact, says the Star, there’s even more to the story than was initially reported.
+In fact, reports the Star, there’s even more to the story than was initially reported.
 And surprisingly, it gets even worse.

-According to boy’s great-uncle, Michael Mitchell, things understandably got heated between Skeen and the child’s family.
+According to the boy’s great-uncle, Michael Mitchell, things understandably got heated between Skeen and the child’s family.
 The boy’s grandfather, Raymond L. Harris, had confronted Skeen and was prepared to “confront” him even further when relatives hustled him outside in order to calm down.

 While outside, Harris was told that the police had been called – on him.
-Further, the family claims, the manger ordered family members inside to pay their bill and leave; they’d been thrown out.
+Further, the family claims, the manager ordered family members inside to pay their bill and leave; they’d been thrown out.

 Harris then told the cops that he wouldn’t be leaving until something was done about Skeen.
 Six more officers showed up, at which point the family paid the bill and left.